rust-lang/rust/src/doc/rustc-dev-guide/src/name-resolution.md

 Because the rules for different namespaces are a bit different, each namespace has its own independent rib stack that is constructed in parallel to the others.
-In addition, there's also a rib stack for local labels (eg. names of loops or blocks), which isn't a full namespace in its own right.
+In addition, there's also a rib stack for local labels (e.g. names of loops or blocks), which isn't a full namespace in its own right.

 ## Overall strategy